 A dream that became a reality and spread throughout the stars.

-We learn that the Federation is committed to upholding the autonomy of all planets, be they members or not.
+We learn that the Federation is committed to upholding the autonomy of all planets, members or not.
 In “The Cloud Minders”, class segregation still exists on a Federation world.
 In “Friday’s Child”, Kirk tells the leader of non-member planet that the “highest” Federation law “states that your world is yours and will always remain yours.”
-The Prime Directive, another Coon creation and first mentioned in “The Return of the Archons”, prohibits interference in the natural development of pre-warp civilizations.
+The Prime Directive, another Coon creation and mentioned for the first time in “The Return of the Archons”, prohibits interference in the natural development of pre-warp civilizations.
 It is sometimes referred to as General Order 1 or the Non-Interference Directive — and Kirk routinely violates it.

 The only time a United Federation of Planets logo, or in this case a pennant, was seen on The Original Series was in “And the Children Shall Lead”.